MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-holographic-for-business.md

 ## Shared multi-user devices

-Devices that run Windows Holographic for Business, such as the Microsoft HoloLens, can have multiple users.
-Intune includes settings to control different features on these shared devices, such as power management, using the local storage, and account management.
+Devices that run Windows Holographic for Business, like the Microsoft HoloLens, can have multiple users.
+Intune includes settings to control different features on these shared devices, like power management, using the local storage, and account management.
 The configuration profiles can also be applied to devices with different operating systems.

 For more information, go to [Shared devices](../configuration/shared-user-device-settings-windows-holographic.md).